(See also Overview of Congenital Cardiovascular Anomalies.)

 Over time, large left-to-right shunts cause pulmonary artery hypertension, elevated pulmonary artery vascular resistance, right ventricular pressure overload, and right ventricular hypertrophy, which ultimately cause shunt direction to reverse, leading to Eisenmenger syndrome.

-Larger defects cause symptoms of heart failure (HF) at age 4 to 6 wk.
+Larger defects cause symptoms of heart failure at age 4 to 6 weeks.

 Typically, a grade 3 to 4/6 holosystolic murmur at the lower left sternal border is audible shortly after birth.

-Infants who do not respond to medical treatment of HF or have poor growth should have surgical repair during the first few months of life; even asymptomatic children should have repair during the first year of life.
+Infants who do not respond to medical treatment of heart failure or have poor growth should have surgical repair during the first few months of life; even asymptomatic children with large VSDs should have repair during the first year of life.